-Interreg France (Channel) England Programme has approved the biggest ever Interreg project that will prove to be game-changing for the European tidal stream energy sector – a gamechanger for the industry.
+The Interreg France (Channel) England Programme has approved the biggest ever Interreg project for the European tidal stream energy sector – a gamechanger for the industry.

-The Tidal Stream Industry Energiser Project, known as TIGER, is an ambitious €46.8m project, of which €28m (69%) comes from the European Regional Development Fund via the Interreg France (Channel) England Programme.
+The Tidal Stream Industry Energiser Project, (TIGER), is an ambitious €46.8m project, of which €28m (69%) comes from the European Regional Development Fund via the Interreg France (Channel) England Programme.

-The project aims to drive the growth of tidal stream energy by installing up to 8 MW of new tidal capacity at sites in and around the Channel region thus driving innovation and the development of new products and services.
+The project aims to drive the growth of tidal stream energy by installing up to 8 MW of new tidal capacity at sites in and around the Channel region, driving innovation and the development of new products and services.
 Turbines submerged off the coast will harness the energy of tidal currents that are then converted into electricity.

-The total theoretical tidal energy capacity in the Channel region is nearly 4 GW, enough to power up to three million homes.
-Proving that tidal energy generation can be cost-effective on a large scale could open the door for it to become the renewable energy of choice in coastal locations with strong tidal currents globally, helping the growth of clean, green energy generation and tackling the climate emergency.
+The total theoretical tidal energy capacity in the Channel region is nearly 4 GW – enough to power up to 3 million homes.
+Proving that tidal energy generation can be cost-effective on a large scale could open the door for it to become the renewable energy of choice in coastal locations, with strong tidal currents globally, growing clean, green energy generation and tackling the climate emergency.

-Led by the UK’s Offshore Renewable Energy (ORE) Catapult, from its office in Hayle, Cornwall, TIGER comprises 19 partners from across the UK and France spanning turbine developers, ocean energy demonstration sites, research organisations, as well local and regional authorities.
+Led by the Offshore Renewable Energy Catapult, from its office in Hayle, Cornwall, TIGER comprises 19 partners from across the UK and France spanning turbine developers, ocean energy demonstration sites, research organisations, local and regional authorities.

 “The project has a clear link to the programme objective to increase the development and uptake of existing or new low-carbon technologies in sectors that have the highest potential for a reduction in greenhouse gas emissions.